 - 3.1 Once every three months members of the Council meet for the purpose of constituting the High Security Inmate Management Committee (HSIMC).
 This Committee convened for the first time in January 1998.
-The function of this Committee is to advise the Commissioner whether certain inmates (not confined to "Serious Offenders" or sentenced inmates) should be designated as an Extreme High Risk Restricted or an Extreme High Security inmate or a High Security inmate.
-At its meetings the Committee is assisted by a number of senior officers of the Corrective Services NSW who, although having no vote, nevertheless tender reports and advice to the HSIMC and are present during the conduct of the HSIMC meetings.
-These personnel include Assistant Commissioners, General Managers of those correctional centres which house relevant inmates as well as Corrections Intelligence staff and others. - The HSIMC, in its deliberations on recommendations, places significant weight on the advice of such personnel.
-If the HSIMC recommends that an inmate be designated either as an Extreme High Risk Restricted or a Extreme High Security inmate or a High Security inmate, the Commissioner may only act on such a recommendation if there is material on which he can decide that an inmate constitutes either a danger or an extreme danger to other people, or a threat or an extreme threat to good order and security.
+The function of this Committee is to advise the Commissioner whether certain inmates (not confined to "Serious Offenders" or sentenced inmates) should be designated as an Extreme High Risk Restricted, an Extreme High Security inmate or a High Security inmate.
+At its meetings the Committee is assisted by a number of senior officers of Corrective Services NSW who, although having no vote, nevertheless tender reports and advice to the HSIMC and are present during the conduct of the HSIMC meetings.
+These personnel include Assistant Commissioners, General Managers of those correctional centres which house relevant inmates as well as Corrections Intelligence staff and others. - 3.2 The HSIMC, in its deliberations on recommendations, places significant weight on the advice of such personnel.
+If the HSIMC recommends that an inmate be designated either as an Extreme High Risk Restricted, an Extreme High Security inmate or a High Security inmate, the Commissioner may only act on such a recommendation if there is material on which he can decide that an inmate constitutes either a danger or an extreme danger to other people, or a threat or an extreme threat to good order and security.
 All inmates so designated are reviewed by the HSIMC regularly.
-As of 31 December 2011 there was 1 designated as an Extreme High Risk Restricted inmate, 52 inmates designated as Extreme High Security inmates and 33 inmates designated as High Security inmates.
-During 2011, the Council held 4 HSIMC meetings and made 1351 recommendations to the Commissioner.
-The Commissioner (or his delegate) approved 1085 of these recommendations. - In practice, the main consequences of being designated an Extreme High Risk Restricted inmate are that inmates will have "non-contact" visits, conversations with visitors will have to be conducted in English, or another language approved by the Commissioner within hearing distance of a Corrective Services translator, visitors will have to have prior approval for a visit before arriving at a correctional centre and will have to agree to a criminal records check, all outgoing mail from EHRR inmates will have to be written in English or another language approved by the Commissioner, unless the correspondence is to an exempt body, such as the Legal Aid NSW, inmates' phone calls will be limited to one monitored personal call a week, which will have to be in English, or another language approved by the Commissioner.
-The exceptions will be calls to legal representatives and exempt bodies such as the Ombudsman, money sent to the Corrective Services NSW for payment into an EHRR inmate's account will be returned to the sender and EHRR inmates will be designated as Serious Offenders and will come within the jurisdiction of the Serious Offenders Review Council. - 3.4 The main consequences of being designated an Extreme High Security inmate are that the inmate is moved to different cells on a regular basis, must wear distinctive clothing on days when the inmate is permitted visitors, and the latter themselves are subject to special security measures.
-Such an inmate is also subject to stringent security arrangements when it is necessary to move the inmate, e.g., from prison to a courtroom.
+As at 31 December 2013 there was 1 inmate designated as an Extreme High Risk Restricted inmate, 50 inmates designated as Extreme High Security inmates and 22 inmates designated as High Security inmates.
+During 2013, the Council held 4 HSIMC meetings and made 678 recommendations to the Commissioner.
+The Commissioner (or his delegate) approved 662 of these recommendations. - 3.3 In practice, the main consequences of being designated an Extreme High Risk Restricted inmate are that the inmate will have "non-contact" visits, conversations with visitors will have to be conducted in English, or another language approved by the Commissioner within hearing distance of a Corrective Services translator, visitors will have to have prior approval for a visit before arriving at a correctional centre and will have to agree to a criminal records check, all outgoing mail from EHRR inmates will have to be written in English or another language approved by the Commissioner, unless the correspondence is to an exempt body, such as Legal Aid NSW, inmates' phone calls will be limited to one monitored personal call a week, which will have to be in English, or another language approved by the Commissioner.
+The exceptions will be calls to legal representatives and exempt bodies such as the Ombudsman, money sent to the Corrective Services NSW for payment into an EHRR inmate's account will be returned to the sender and EHRR inmates will be designated as Serious Offenders and will come within the jurisdiction of the Serious Offenders Review Council.
+Extreme High Risk Restricted inmates are also subject to stringent security arrangements when it is necessary to escort the inmate, e.g. from a correctional centre to court.